 Winner of Gold at the 2015 SF Chronicle Tasting, it’s not hard to see why with this delicious bottle of wine.
 Dark berries pair well with the essences of mocha in a seamlessly bold Zin with a rich texture and hints of dusty minerality.

 Sierra Vista Winery – 2013 Estate Viognier – El Dorado County – $27.50The requested photo source cannot be loaded at this time.
-Error: APINotFoundError Code: 400, this user does not exist
+Error: OAuthAccessTokenException Code: 400, The access_token provided is invalid.

 A very pretty yet hearty white wine.
 Blossoms of honeysuckle and rose rise from the glass while bright notes of apricots and orange blossoms decorate the palate alongside the wine’s round structure and vibrant acidity.